paulcockrell/log_parser/README.md

 # Log file parser

-Parses web log files, that have a known format of <uri path> <ip address>.
+Parses web log files, that have a known format of "uri-path ip-address".
 Renders the output to the screen as table, showing total visits by URI path, and unique visits by URI path.